bigeasy/proof/README.md

 Now you can write your test.

-Proof assumes that you've created a harness in the target directory named `harness.js`, `harness._js`, `harness.coffee` or `harness._coffee'.
+Proof assumes that you've created a harness in the target directory named `proof.js`, `proof._js`, `proof.coffee` or `proof._coffee'.
 You might decide to have different name or path for your harness, or you might want to use streamline, or specify a starting number of tests.
 Just type it out and proof will figure it out.

 ```
-$ proof create t/model/formats.t._coffee 2 db ./db-harness _
+$ proof create t/model/formats.t 2 db ../db-harness _
 $
 ```